kyungjae-lee/engineers-notebook/projects/mcu-peripheral-drivers.md

 ## Introduction

-* Developed MCU peripheral (GPIO, I2C, SPI, USART) drivers from scratch on the STM32F407G-Discovery board
+* Developed MCU peripheral drivers (GPIO, SPI, I2C, USART) from scratch on the STM32F407G-Discovery board, along with comprehensive test applications to ensure their reliability and applicability for real‐world projects
-* Developed applications to test correct functionalities of each peripheral driver
+* Used STM32CubeIDE for software development, a logic analyzer for testing, and the on‐board ST‐LINK/V2 debug circuitry for debugging
 * Please see the [LCD Digital Clock](./lcd-digital-clock) project to observe how these drivers are utilized in a real-world embedded systems project